rongrimes/github_notes/README.md

 See: [adamburmister/gitprint.com](https://github.com/adamburmister/gitprint.com)

-To view a markdown file on Github: in the URL bar replace the `github.com` part of the URL with `gitprint.com`.
+In the URL bar replace the `github.com` part of the URL with `gitprint.com`.
 The markdown file will be rendered to a printable PDF.